Apples and pears… a simple combo; a surprising delight

 The macadamia crumb that adorns the fruits brings a rich and delightful crunch, while the Calvados Chantilly spikes things up a bit and makes this comforting dessert as grown-up as can be.

 Easy to make, versatile and packed with wholesome fall fruits, this crisp can be served family style for a casual dinner or spooned in elegant dessert bowls for a more sophisticated meal.
-It all depends what mood you’re in.
+It all depends on what mood you’re in.

 A glass of Calvados is superb here.
 But if that’s too hardcore for you, then try a demi-sec Champagne or a Moscato d’Asti – both would highlight the apple and pear flavors in the crisp.